mstrippolidev/fastapi-chat-app/README.md

 ## 🏗 Architecture & Tech Stack

 ### Why FastAPI?
-We chose **FastAPI** over Django or Flask for its native support for asynchronous programming (`async/await`).
+I chose **FastAPI** over Django or Flask for its native support for asynchronous programming (`async/await`).
 WebSockets require high-concurrency handling; FastAPI's underlying ASGI server (Uvicorn) handles thousands of concurrent connections efficiently with minimal overhead, making it the ideal choice for a Python-based real-time service.

 ### Real-Time State Management (Redis)
 In an ECS Fargate environment, containers are ephemeral.
 A user connected to `Container A` cannot directly speak to a user on `Container B`.
 * **Solution**: **Amazon ElastiCache (Redis)**.
-* **Strategy**: We use a Pub/Sub mechanism.
+* **Strategy**: I use a Pub/Sub mechanism.
 When a user sends a message, if the recipient is not on the *current* container, the message is published to a Redis channel.
 All containers listen to this channel and route the message to the correct connected client.

 ### Database Schema (DynamoDB)
-We use **Amazon DynamoDB** for its single-digit millisecond latency and serverless scaling.
+I use **Amazon DynamoDB** for its single-digit millisecond latency and serverless scaling.
 The data model uses **4 Tables** designed for access patterns:

 #### 1. `WebSocketUsers` (Profiles & Limits)
 * **PK**: `user_id` (String)